1.1 The University’s honour code interacts with and must be read and understood in conjunction with other regulations and policies including:

 - paraphrase adequately all material in their own words

 Students are required to confirm as part of each submission:

 - that the work they are submitting for the open-book examination is entirely their own work, except where otherwise indicated; and

 - that they have not copied from the work of any other candidate, nor consulted or colluded with any other candidate during the examination.

 3. Honour Code Pledge

-3.1 All students will be expected to confirm for each open-book examination the following:
+3.1 All students will be expected to confirm for each open-book or closed book remotely invigilated examination the following: